SocialDinnerApp/Website/README.md

 - Implementation of a wizard, which allows an organizer to create new events
 - Implementation of dedicated date and time picker for a better user experience
 - Implementation of a possibility for the organizer, to draw a rectangle of possible geographical participations on Google Maps
+- Implementation of reusable code/ elements
+- problematical/ analytical problem solving

 **Learnings**

 - Got to know Svelte as a framework including its features
 - Working with deno as runtime environment
-- Improved typescript skills
+- Improved/Learn typescript skills
-- Improved HTML and CSS knowledge
+- Improved/Learn HTML and CSS knowledge
 - Increased Bootstrap knowledge
 - How to use local storage to persist data in the browser
 - How to integrate Google Maps and allow the user to draw a rectangle on the Map (different project)